March 15, 2022

-The U.S. Cybersecurity & Infrastructure Security Agency and Federal Bureau of Investigation have issued a series of alerts warning of ransomware attacks.
+The U.S. Cybersecurity & Infrastructure Security Agency (CISA) and Federal Bureau of Investigation (FBI) have issued a series of alerts warning of ransomware attacks.
 This includes malicious software that can compromise dental practice systems and prevent access to schedules, billing or patient records.
 Specifically, phishing emails that attempt to steal personal information or break into online accounts using deceptive emails, messages, ads or sites that look similar to sites you already use.

 What to do

 The California Dental Association recommends a number of steps dental practices should put in place now, if they aren’t already.
 This includes using antivirus and threat detection software, requiring complex passwords, setting up multifactor authentication to access electronic health records with remote login capability, and perhaps most importantly, training staff on best cybersecurity practices.
-Additionally, the American Dental Association recommends enabling strong spam filters to help prevent phishing emails from reaching end users, keeping software up to date with security patches, filtering network traffic, making sure antivirus signature files are current, and setting up proper backup systems.
+Additionally, the American Dental Association (ADA) recommends enabling strong spam filters to help prevent phishing emails from reaching end users, keeping software up to date with security patches, filtering network traffic, making sure antivirus signature files are current, and setting up proper backup systems.